An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Experiments

+Figure \ref{fig:valid_nsf} shows the results of the simulation experiments.
+The utilization of the ACK method effectively reduces LMD, which is predictable since the calibration kernel directly assigns weight to the sample pair $(\theta,x)$ based on the distance between $x_o$ and $x$.
+Nevertheless, it does not perform well on other metrics and still suffers from unstable learning.
+Surprisingly, the introduction of the calibration kernel can sometimes exacerbate this instability.
+DS and MISR indeed reduce the variance and thus narrow the error bar.
+However, they tend to lead to a loss in performance.
+There are two reasons for this occurrence.
+On the one hand, defensive distribution brings in irrelevant samples, making the training samples not sufficiently concentrated.
+On the other hand, MISR is prone to including `bad' samples from earlier rounds, which also results in lower sample quality.

+As analyzed, the use of most of these methods individually does not yield an increased performance.
+This is because when one problem is addressed, another emerges.
+For instance, MISR and DS are able to reduce the variance but lead to low sample quality.
+On the other hand, ACK can help to concentrate the samples, but it may render estimators with large variances.
+However, combining all of our proposed strategies is amenable to the SNPE-B method, which is denoted as `All-SNPE-B'.

-Compared with TP, the introduction of PST causes a transformation of the target.
+Finally, PST causes a transformation of the target compared with TP.
 After incorporating this strategy, no significant negative impact on the performance was observed.
-However, it can be ensured that there is no mass leakage problem, and therefore, there is no need for additional calculations of the normalization constant when the posterior density is required at a given location, which can be computational expensive.
-Moreover, the efficiency of sampling can be greatly improved.
-In conclusion, one should always apply PST instead of TP when using our method.
-Its improvement towards APT is reported in \cite{deistler2022truncated}.

-MISR demonstrates excellent performance by increasing the number of training rounds because all the samples generated in the previous rounds are being reused.
-However, in the case of Lotka-Volterra, we observes that using MISR along can be ineffective, indicating that variance reduction technique is not enough sometimes, ACK must be included for a better performance.

-After combining a series of variance reduction techniques with ACK, we observe that there is a significant improvement in performance compared to the original one.
-It is particularly evident in Lotka-Volterra, where the original method is nearly inapplicable according to MMD and C2ST.
-While the combination of our proposed method completely solves this.
-It also indicates that one one method being used is not enough to gain evident improvements, they must be applied at the same time to achieve the desired results.
-We also evaluate the performance of our proposed method in the g-and-k model \cite{he2022unbiased} and the SLCP model \cite{papamakarios2019sequential}, the detailed results are provided in Figure \ref{fig:valid_appendix}, where our proposed strategies also demonstrates effectiveness.
+Moreover, the efficiency of sampling can be improved.
+We thus prefer to apply PST rather than TP.
+Its improvement towards APT is reported in \citet{deistler2022truncated}.
+In some cases (especially M/G/1 in our experiment, see Figure \ref{fig:compare}), omitting PST may fail training (even with the repetition of 50 runs).